 The Non-Executive of Sixty North Gold Mining (SXNTF) is Buying Shares

-Following this transaction Andriyko Herchak’s holding in the company was increased by 18% to a total of $81.9K.
+This recent transaction increases Andriyko Herchak’s holding in the company by 15% to a total of $78K.
 In addition to Andriyko Herchak, 3 other SXNTF executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>